Subject Details – Acupuncture Program

 This course is a systematic study of the most commonly used herbal formulas and their modifications, focusing on analyzing what each herb does and the role it plays in the formula.
 Chinese herbal prescriptions are the art of therapeutic strategy and balance.
 The herbs within the prescription have to be balanced and well defined.
 In this course, students will learn how to choose the correct herbs and medical formulas from thousands of Chinese herbs and formulas available and how to modify a formula and organize a prescription to fit the patient’s condition and individual needs.

-204. Internal TCM I
+TCM201 Internal TCM I

 Internal Medicine represents the biggest department of TCM hospitals in China.
 This course includes symptomatic analysis for metabolism disorders, neurology, nephrology, psychiatry, hematology, immunology, infectious diseases, rheumatology, pulmonary medicine, cardiology, gastroenterology, endocrinology, oncology, and parasitology.

-A207.
-Clinical Internship II
+CLNA201 Clinical Education II

 Students review all knowledge and skills acquired to this point and try to put all the taught treatment methods together to provide treatment to patients in actual clinical cases.
 Limited hands-on practice will be included.